DataDog/integrations-extras/drata/README.md

 ## Overview

-This integration allows [Drata][5] customers to forward their DoControl-related logs and events to Datadog through automated security workflows.
+This integration allows [Drata][5] customers to forward their compliance-related logs and events from Datadog to Drata via an API integration.

 ## Setup